HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Coordinate with a diverse team of engineers, product, and sales personnel
 - Use Rails 4.2 and gems including activeadmin, devise, ransack, state_machines, and sidekiq
-- Use Bootstrap 4 and custom CSS to style front end
+- Use Bootstrap 4 and custom SCSS to style front end
 - Process payments using the Stripe API
 - Deploy from Github to Heroku with add-ons such as Mailgun and Redis To Go
 - Connect to FacebookAdsAdapter and ConstantContact APIs